iamgora97/achievementsof.life/_users/Gourob/index.md

 ## August 2023
 - Gave first in-person talk at React Bangalore about new Scroll driven animation API👨‍💻
-- Bought a new domian, trying to build something (again) 🛠️

 ## July 2023
 - Participated in company's hackathon and built a very cool business intelligence tool on top of langchain and LLMs [Link](https://twitter.com/apoorv_taneja/status/1677365455902867457?s=20)